LHerlicka/oae-supply-chain-model/README.md

 # oae-supply-chain-model

-This repository contains the optimization model and analysis framework developed as part of the [Project Name] (202X–2027).
-The model is implemented in Python using Gurobi and Jupyter Notebooks, and designed to assess near-optimal supply chain configurations for CO₂-neutral production pathways.
+This repository contains the optimization model and analysis framework developed in the SeaO2-CDR project (2023–2027).
+The model is implemented in Python using Gurobi and Jupyter Notebooks and is designed to assess supply chain networks for Ocean Alkalinity Enhancement applications.
+The optimization model has the objective of minimizing the investment and operational costs for a determined supply chain under a given net uptake target.

 > This repository is currently private and under development.
 The code and data will be made public after the end of the project (planned: mid 2027).

+The code, sample data, and documentation will be published after the official end of the project (estimated: June 2027).

+If you have questions or are interested in collaboration, please contact:
+Mail: lisa.herlicka@bwl.uni-kiel.de
+or via GitHub LHerlicka
 ---

 ## 🔧 Requirements